Best and Worst Hospitals in NYC (2021)

 - Too Much Bed Rest: Patients can develop sores or secondary health conditions from staying in bed too long.
-Make sure to move around in your bed and get up for a walk whenever possible.
-If you feel too weak, request physical therapy to get you moving.
+Ask your nurse to help you move around in your bed and get up for a walk whenever possible.
+If you feel too weak, request physical therapy sessions to increase your strength.

 - Chaotic Discharge: One in five patients discharged from the hospital will return within 30 days, and the discharge process is sometimes to blame.
-Meet with your discharge planner at least one day before your scheduled discharge to review the written plan for aftercare.
-Make sure you understand the steps to avoid accidents outside the hospital.
+Meet with your discharge planner at least one day before a scheduled discharge to review the written plan for aftercare and ask questions prior to leaving about any steps that are confusing.

 - Medication Mistakes: Drug errors and medication mix-ups can be fatal.
-Educate yourself on all the medications your doctors prescribe, including the dose, frequency, side effects, how it is administered, and what the reason is for taking it.
+Educate yourself on all the medications your doctors prescribe, including the dose, frequency, side effects, how it’s administered, and what it’s treating.

 Hospitals owe it to their patients to provide the highest quality of care.
 For over 60 years, our medical malpractice attorneys at Pazer, Epstein, Jaffe & Fein, have been fighting for victims of medical negligence in New York City.
 If you or a loved one has sustained a serious illness or injury due to hospital negligence, our winning team of medical malpractice attorneys is here to support you.
 Contact us today for a free case evaluation to discuss your options.